• COLGA MLP Home Page

 Dear Columbus / Phenix City Municipal League Pickleball Captains and Future Players,

 It’s time to secure your spot for the Fall 2026 League Season!
-We are thrilled to kick off our second Fall season of high-quality competitive league play.
+We are thrilled to kick off our second Fall season and fourth overall season of high-quality competitive league play.
 This season's theme is "Leaves Fall.
 Teams Get Built!"
+Players from any and all skill levels are welcome!
+You just need to know how to keep score.

 Back to the Draft This Fall